open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 The MSI packaging includes a default configuration that can be found at `\Program Files\OpenTelemetry Collector\config.yaml`.

-> Please note the Collector service is not automatically started
+> Please note the Collector service is automatically started

 The easiest way to get started is to double-click the MSI package and follow the wizard.
 Silent installation is also available.